lucasvmx/WarThunder-localhost-documentation/State/STATE.md

-# Mission
+# State
-- This URL retrieves data from all map objects
+- This URL retrieves data of current aircraft state

 <br>